giorgiasampo/Foodata/README.md

 Looking at surface water pollution percentage, the highest values are shown in Poland and Belgium, followed by Germany, Luxembourg, France, Spain and UK, that, along with Hungary cover the last 10% of the scale.
 Following we have Latvia, Finland, Lithuania, Czech Republic, Italy and Sweden.
 This puts under the highlight, as alwasys, the center of Europe plus Spain and Uk, but adds the norther Countries, since now left untouched from pollution issues.
 The relation between irrigable and irrigated land seems stable.

+#### Production

+Concerning the livestock (cheese, milk, eggs, meat) in Europe the top three producers in 2009 were Germany, France, Poland.
+Italy and Spain are right after.
+On the other hand, in 2009 the major productors of crops (wheat, rice, potatoes) are: France, Germany and Poland.
+If we take into account only meat production, Spain has an increase from 5.068.468 in 2009 to 6.748.550 tonnes, while the other major producers (Germanmy, France, Italy and Poland) remain quite steady.
+Finally, the major productors of food (the sum of every item used in this analysis) between 2009 and 2019 are France, at first place, and Germany, which was first only in year 2016.
+The third one is Poland and right after Italy.

 #### Food Production and Life Expectancy by Country

 Considering the production of meat (cattle, chicken and pig), the three major productors in Europe are Germany first, followed by Spain and France.
 If we take into consideration the life expectancy in these three countries, we will notice the subsequent trends (in a time span of 10 years):